-Auditions for the following academic year take place during the previous academic year.
-Auditions for academic year 2021-2022 will take place in April 2021.
-The deadline for application is 1 March 2021.
+Auditions for the following academic year take place in the month April during the previous academic year.
+The deadline for application is March 1st.
 In some cases an exception can be made on this deadline.
 Please contact the PM-coördinator if you want to apply later.

 In order to avoid any unnecessary disappointment, a preselection applies.
 Students who want to apply, will be requested to upload a motivation letter, a musical resume and a pdf with links to three video recordings of different style periodes, languages (Vocal) or 'feel' (Jazz).
 The classical musicians need to show one video of an etude.
 Composers have to upload three partituras and Sonologists only have to upload the motivation form.